srph/react-uploadi/readme.md

 > The second parameter contains the [encoded string (contents of the file)](https://developer.mozilla.org/en-US/docs/Web/API/FileReader/result): a [base64-encoded string](https://developer.mozilla.org/en-US/docs/Web/API/FileReader/readAsDataURL) if it's an image, otherwise [a text string](https://developer.mozilla.org/en-US/docs/Web/API/FileReader/readAsText).

 ### Multiple files
 You can make your uploader accept multiple files by passing the `multiple={true}` prop to `Uploadi`.
-Take note that the `onFiles` callback is slightly different: You will receive an array of `File`s and Images.
+Take note that the `onFiles` callback is slightly different: You will receive an array of `File`s and encoded strings.

 ```js
 class App extends React.Component {